jppaled/wostrim/README.md

 # Wostrim
 bash script to see if your twitch streamer is online and get some infos like game name, number of viewers, stream url...

-## Config
-you need to enter a twitch **client-id** key in the `config.sh` file

-## Your fav streamers

-you can write channel's name of your fav streamers in the `streamer_list.sh` file

-channel's name is the name after `https://twitch.tv/` in the url

-like https://twitch.tv/zerator -> `zerator` is the name of the channel

-in the config.sh you write your fav channel's name like this:

-`LIST=(zerator laink ...)`

 ## Run
 ```
 ./wostrim.sh zerator laink